-So you were given a drug test a recently and when the results came back your were positive for one or more drugs.
-You may have suspected they would, or in rare cases it’s a total surprise.
+You were given a drug test recently and when the results came back you were positive for one or more drugs.
+You may have suspected you would fail, or in rare cases it’s a total surprise.
 What should you expect and what should you do when your drug test results come back positive?

 Don’t Freak Out When Your Drug Test Results Come Back Positive